kpegion/CLIM680-Project/index.md

 ## Results and Codes

 ### Functions
-I created a set of function for doing several common tasks that are used throughout my analysis,  including:
+I created a set of functions in `clim_utils.py` for doing common tasks used throughout my analysis, including:
 * Labelling plots
 * calculating climatology and anomalies
-* etc
+* etc.
-They are located in XXXXX.py.

 ### Conda Environment

-The `enviornment.yml` file provides the environment to run all codes.
+The `environment.yml` file is provided to define the environment needed to run all codes.

 ### Figures

 The figures from my notebooks are saved in the `figs` subdirectory and shown in my notebooks.

 ### My Analysis and Notebooks

 1. Calculate climatology of my datasets

+Link to notebook and describe results

 2. Calculate anomalies of my datasets

+Link to notebook and describe results

 3. Calculate the Nino3.4 index

+Link to notebook and describe results

 4. Calculate Composites

-Global Temperture and Precipitation

-CONUS Temperature and Precipitation
+Link to notebook and describe results

 5. Calculate the Mean Difference between Composites with Significance

-Global Temperture and Precipitation

-CONUS Temperature and Precipitation
+Link to notebook and describe results

 6. Calculate and compare Composites with NAO index

-Global Temperature and Precipitation

-CONUS Temperature and Precipitation
+Link to notebook and describe results

 7. Correlation of ENSO Composites for two time periods

-Has the ENSO Composite changed?

-Global Temperature and Precipitation

-CONUS Temperature and Precipitation
+Link to notebook and describe results

 8. Regression of Nino3.4 with Temperature and Precipitation

-Global Temperature and Precipitation

-CONUS Temperature and Precipitation
+Link to notebook and describe results

+9. EOFs of monsthly SSTs

+Link to notebook and describe results

 ## Summary

+Provide short summary of what you learned from your analysis of your data (both scientific and technical), what you plan to do next, and any challenges or issues you encountered/overcame.